lcs-project/toolchains-and-target-naming/special-publications/SP1.md

 * Lack of current interest in the subject matter of the Specification or Special Publication,
 * That any copyright, patent, or trademark notice, license or grant required is missing or unacceptable to the Working Committee or to the LCS Project,
 * That the Publication has either content or subject matter which violates either the LCS Project or Working Committee Code of Conduct,
+* That the Publication has serious structural defects, which render it inelligible to be a publication of the identified kind,
 * In the case of a Draft Publication, lack of purview over the subject matter, or
 * In the case of a Special Publication, lack of authority to make the Special Publication.

+### §5.1 Acceptance for Non-target Review of Draft Publications

+Any Draft which targets any other Working Committee but for which the Review of the Toolchains and Target Naming Working Committee has been solicited by the author and/or any Working Committee targetted by the Draft, may be accepted in the same manner as a Draft which targets the Working Committee, except that the reasons for objecting acceptance should be only:
+* Lack of currently available bandwitdh to review the Specification or Special Publication,
+* That any copyright, patent, or trademark notice, license or grant required is missing or unacceptable to the Working Committee or to the LCS Project,
+* That the Publication has either content or subject matter which violates either the LCS Project or Working Committee Code of Conduct,
+* That the Publication has serious structural defects, which render it inelligible to be a publication of the identified kind, or
+* Lack of ancillary subject-matter interest in the Specification, or that the Specification would likely not be served by review of the Working Committee.

 ## §6 Approval of Draft Publications and Special Publications